ing-bank/prometheus-scenarios/monitoring/intro.md

+**Welcome!**

-Hi!
-In this scenario you will learn how to use the Grafana Explore feature to get insights from Prometheus metrics.
-Later, you will be able to apply this knowledge to create your own dashboards.
+In this scenario you will learn the basics of monitoring using Prometheus.

+You will use Grafana to get insights from Prometheus metrics.
+The scenarion is divided in assignemnts that aim to teach you how to query Prometheus using PromQL.

-The environment will automatically run a script to setup a few things.
+**Before you start.** The environment will automatically run a script to setup a few things.
 You need to be a little bit patient.
 You can start familiarizing with the environment when you see that the script has finished.